farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 ## Frontend Demo

-To see how a payments solution might be presented to users on your network, you can use this demo console for ModulR payments on Corda.
+To see how a payments solution might be presented to users on your network, you can use this demo console for Modulr payments on Corda.

 Please follow these instructions carefully as this is an experimental web application, and you may encounter bugs: